zapier/zapier-platform/packages/cli/ARCHITECTURE.md

 ### README

 - For legacy reasons, the tooling for the `zapier-platform/README.md` lives in this folder.
-- Changes to the `README` should made in `cli/README-source.md` and propagated using the `yarn docs` command in the `cli` folder.
+- Changes to the `README` should be made in `cli/README-source.md` and propagated using the `yarn docs` command in the `cli` folder.
 That command mostly performs text replacements in `README-source.md` for the latest released version number, supported Node.js version, and snippet text
 - Technical examples live in the `cli/snippets` directory, mostly so they can get linted and formatted more easily.
 - After generation, the `cli/docs` folder is _copied_ into the root of `zapier-platform` so it shows up nicely on GitHub.